 We realize how busy you are and how precious your time is.
 Which is why, we have extended hours to accommodate your schedule.
 We’re even open on Saturdays, so you won’t have to take time off from work.

 As if that’s not enough, we have our up-to-date dental technology that allows us to perform many dental treatments in a single visit!
 CEREC is a system that allows our dentist to design, create, and place dental restorations like crowns, veneers, and bridges in as little as 2 hours!

 If finding the extra cash to pay for needed dental treatments is a concern of yours, know that we have many financial options available to put less stress on your budget.
 CareCredit, LendingClub, and CareCap are financing companies that allow you to have your dental treatment when you need it, and then to make easy monthly payments.

 While we don’t rely on insurance coverage as a way to diagnose dental problems, we do feel that insurance can be an added benefits in some cases.
 At Exceptional Dentistry, we also provide courtesy insurance billing in order to give your budget a little extra boost.
-Dr. Powell is a Delta Dental Premier provider and a United Concordia ELITE provider.

 If you don’t have insurance, no problem!
 To further serve you, we have an in-office savings club.
 And we’d be happy to give you a complimentary consultation to map out your financial and dental needs.